eic/tutorial-developing-benchmarks/_episodes/03-making_useful_figures.md

 objectives:
 - "Learn what information is useful to ePIC in developing benchmark artifacts and figures"
 keypoints:
-- "Aim for paper-ready benchmark figures whenever possible"
+- "Create paper-ready benchmark figures whenever possible"
-- "Clearly label plots with simulation details, and clear axis labels and legends"
+- "Clearly label plots with simulation details, and large axis labels and legends"
 - "If possible, augment the benchmark with an additional explainer document which describes figures in greater detail"
 ---